 Boulder County’s High School Voter Registration Program

-In Boulder County, only 62% of youth (ages 18-29) were registered to vote in 2018.
+In Boulder County, 62% of youth (ages 18-29) were registered to vote in 2018.
 Nationwide, the majority of people report that they have never been asked to register to vote, and only 6% said they were asked at school or as part of class.
 By partnering with our schools, we are working to change that!

 Research shows that voter registration is the biggest hurdle: the vast majority of youth who are registered to vote will end up voting.
 Studies also show that active efforts to grow voters – for example, through education about elections and voting – increase students’ lifelong civic participation.